epogrebnyak/product-topics/README.md

 - B2C vs B2G vs B2B
 - Success metrics
 - Use of data
-- Failed products - what went wrong?
-- How are best product made?
-- Teams: team responsibilities, learning, iterations
 - Frameworks (eg North Star)
 - Product strategy
 - Does the company enable products at all?